SusanneJandl/bachelors_thesis/chapters/3-background.typ

 First the text is split into smaller parts, called *chunks*.
 An *embedding model* is necessary to convert the chunks into vectors, that can then be stored in the vector store.
 When storing the vectorized chunks, an index is created to allow fast retrieval of the most relevant chunks for a given query.
-The embedding model converts the user query into vectors and the search engine of the vector store then finds the most relevant information.
+The embedding model converts the user query into vectors and the search engine of the vector store finds the most relevant information.
 The search result in form of vectors is then converted back into text by the embedding model.

 In @fig:VScreation the process of creating a vector store is visualized.